 But here is one of the issues.
 Dressing this truck up in Laramie Long Horn trim and all the options we had, the price rises to $62,745.
 If you’re dropping that kind of money, odds are you can afford to go a bit further and get the diesel.

 A weak powertrain wrapped in an excellent package, this new 6.4L HEMI powered Ram has its strengths and weaknesses.
 If you’re not looking for the ultimate tow vehicle, than this truck can save you some cash.
 But let’s be honest for a second.
 Who is going to buy a Ram HD and not pull big trailers?
 Who wants a heavy-duty pickup that feels like it can barely get the job done?
-If you’re bank account is looking scarce, this is a viable option.
+If your bank account is looking scarce, this is a viable option.
 But from one truck guy to another: spring for the diesel.
 You won’t regret it.